jmmut/bioengineer/readme.md

 cp -r target/wasm32-unknown-unknown/release/*.wasm export_html/
 cp -r assets/ export_html/

-# you can zip the folder and upload it to itch.io with butler
+# you can zip the folder and upload it to itch.io with butler (you'll have to install butler and log in!)
 zip -r wasm.zip export_html/*
 butler push wasm.zip jmmut/Bioengineer:html5